Anson Mount

 Anson Adams Mount IV (born February 25, 1973) is an American actor.
-He is known for his television roles as Cullen Bohannon in the AMC western drama series Hell on Wheels, as Jim Steele on the NBC series Conviction (2006), as the Marvel Comics superhero Black Bolt in the Marvel Cinematic Universe (MCU) media franchise (appearing in Inhumans and Doctor Strange in the Multiverse of Madness), and as Captain Christopher "Chris" Pike in the Star Trek television series Discovery, Short Treks (2019), and Strange New Worlds (2022–present).
+He is known for his television roles as Cullen Bohannon in the AMC western drama series Hell on Wheels, as Jim Steele on the NBC series Conviction (2006), as the Marvel Comics superhero Black Bolt in the Marvel Cinematic Universe (MCU) media franchise (appearing in Inhumans and Doctor Strange in the Multiverse of Madness), and as Captain Christopher Pike in the Star Trek television series Discovery, Short Treks (2019), and Strange New Worlds (2022–present).
 He also starred opposite Britney Spears in the coming-of-age film Crossroads (2002).
-He is a member of the board of directors of METI (Messaging Extraterrestrial Intelligence).
+He is a member of the board of directors of METI International.

 Early life

 Mount's father, Anson Adams Mount II, was one of the original contributing editors to Playboy magazine.
 His mother, Nancy Smith, is a former professional golfer.
-From his father's first marriage, Mount has an older brother (Anson Adams III) and two sisters.
+From his father's first marriage, Mount has an older brother (Anson Adams Mount III) and two sisters.

 Mount attended Dickson County High School in Dickson, Tennessee, Sewanee: The University of the South, and Columbia University.